-On the dates listed below, Freeport LNG will close down County Road 723, Lamar Street, to both incoming and outgoing traffic between midnight and four in the morning, according to their testing schedule:
+On the dates listed below, Freeport LNG will close down County Road 723, Lamar Street, to both incoming and outgoing traffic between 11 P.M. and five in the morning, according to their testing schedule:

-Please speak to a park employee about an alternate route in case of an emergency during those hours of the night.
+Please speak to a Quintana Beach County Park employee about an alternate route in case of an emergency during those hours of the night.

 Park Address: 330 5th Street Quintana, TX 77541